-Factors that play into admission decisions for colleges are discussed in detail in the 2017 State of College Admissions report.
-Chapter 3 of this helpful document looks at the variety of variables that go into a high school senior's application, ranging from GPA to extracurricular activities, and the weight each variable has on the college admissions decision.
+Factors that play into admission decisions for colleges are discussed in detail in the 2019 State of College Admissions report.
+Chapter 3 of this document looks at various variables that go into a high school senior's application, ranging from GPA to extracurricular activities, and the weight each variable has on the college admissions decision.

 At Lutheran High, one of our central commitments to our students is to prepare them for college.
 This takes form in many ways, but includes helping students choose the right school for them.
 We understand the draw of a major university, but also want to shed light on some of the great community colleges in our state.
 Let’s first address some of the myths surrounding community college so you can make educated, informed decisions that will shape the rest of your life.

 College tours have changed a lot in our current age of social distancing and virus prevention, but that doesn’t mean your experience has to be diminished.
 Virtual college tours are a great way to learn about potential schools, without the constraints of travel costs, overlapping sessions, or trying to pick the perfect outfit to impress new peers.
 This article gives three important tips on how to get the most out of your virtual college tours this year.